Accreditation Frequently Asked Questions

 Moderate sedation

-According to the Minimal and Moderate Sedation in Dentistry Standards and Guidelines, moderate sedation is defined as a drug-induced depression of consciousness during which patients respond purposefully to verbal commands, either alone or accompanied by light tactile stimulation.
+According to the Minimal and Moderate Sedation Standards and Guidelines, moderate sedation is defined as a drug-induced depression of consciousness during which patients respond purposefully to verbal commands, either alone or accompanied by light tactile stimulation.
 No interventions are required to maintain a patent airway, and spontaneous ventilation is adequate.
 Cardiovascular function is rarely compromised.

 The drugs and/or technique used in moderate sedation should carry a margin of safety wide enough to render unintended loss of consciousness unlikely.
 Repeated dosing of an agent before the effects of previous dosing can be fully appreciated may result in a greater alteration of the state of consciousness than is the intent of the dentist.
 Further, a patient whose only response is reflex withdrawal from a painful stimulus is not considered to be in a state of moderate sedation but, rather, deep sedation.